Tools and tips to help you live-tweet from events

 Follow the event promoter, organisers and speakers at least a month in advance.
 This can help you connect with them and others who’ll be attending before you’ve even stepped a foot through the door.

 Branch out – don’t confine yourself to the Twitterverse alone.
-Other services and platforms such as Vine, Periscope and Instagram lends themselves well to sharing videos and creating Boomerang GIFs.
+Other services and platforms such as TikTok and Instagram lend themselves well to sharing videos and creating Boomerang GIFs.

 Three must-have tools for live-tweeting